 Mr. George Kennedy probably laid the groundwork for this convention in 1965 when he wrote a booklet describing his bidding methods, but the convention as outlined by Kokish was first published in a 1974 issue of The Bridge World magazine - volume 45, number 11.

-And Becky Bray and Margart Matheson wrote a two-part article for the Bridge Bulletin that appeared in the July and August issues in 2009.
+Becky Bray and Margart Matheson wrote a two-part article on a variation of the Montreal Relay that appeared in the July and August, 2009, issues of the the Bridge Bulletin.

 You may ask who the heck is Roy Wilson to write this?
 I am a Gold Life Master and was introduced to this system by Jan Wickersham, another Gold Life Master, about eight years ago and we play it together and with our other partners as well.
 All of them have contributed ideas to what I have here.
 Special thanks to Laurie Silton, John Barrow and Gabrielle Sill.
 We play in the Pasadena, California area.
 I also want to thank Bob Locke, a player in the Sacramento area, who has provided many valuable suggestions for improving the version of Blackwood outlined here.

 What's the advantage claimed by the Montreal Relay?
 It's the ability to pinpoint a 5-card major in responder's hand at the 1-level, and also the ability to play a 4-4 fit with the opening bidder, presumably the stronger hand, being the declarer.
 With the addition of other agreements this convention can be made into a system.